 - Design and integrate live sound systems and components.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250–300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 or more words.

 The student will prepare relevant live sound production documentation such as a tour rider, input list, stage plot, and show flow (run) sheet in formats as described in the course materials.